Victim Support

 What would you say?

 You can change the script on victim blaming.
-Make the pledge to never victim blame:
+Learn more about victim blaming.

 **Netsafe